 Kinesiology is the scientific study of the mechanics of body movements.
 It is considered an evidence based health science that is commonly used in addition to rehabilitative services, like physical therapy or chiropractic, to determine where and why a musculoskeletal dysfunction is happening.
 It includes the following studies: physiology, biomechanics, neurology, mobility, anatomy, posturology, anthropometry, and psychology.

 Kinesiology and was built on by Dr. George J. Goodheart, Jr. who sought to determine why certain muscles responded poorly and how to fix this.
 “Many of the components in this method were discovered by serendipity and observation.
 In 1964, Goodheart claimed to have corrected a patient’s chronic winged scapula by pressing on nodules found near the origin and insertion of the involved serratus anterior muscle.”, according to scientific journal JMPT.
-From there he developed Applied Kinesiology with the help of other well know doctors at the time (including MD’s, Osteopaths, and Chiropractors) George Goodheart was the first chiropractor to serve as the official Olympic doctor.
+From there he developed Applied Kinesiology with the help of other well-known doctors at the time, including MD’s, osteopaths, and chiropractors.
+George Goodheart was the first chiropractor to serve as the official Olympic doctor.

 Applied Kinesiology is a holistic technique in alternative medicine that utilizes muscle testing to diagnose structural, muscular, chemical, and mental illnesses.
 It is based around the principle that a person is made up of interdependent parts and that muscles are linked to organs and glands so that if a specific muscle is weak, it can be associated with an internal problem.
 When one corrects the specific muscle weakness, one helps the problem associated with the organ or gland based on the Chinese medicine meridian system.

-To find out more about how Applied Kinesiology can fit into your health goals book a complementary consultation today at our online schedule.
+To find out more about how Applied Kinesiology can fit into your health goals book a complementary consultation today with our online schedule.